Finland moves toward joining NATO amid Russian threats

 “You (Russia) caused this.
 Look in the mirror,” Finnish President Sauli Niinisto said this week.

 While the country’s Parliament still has to weigh in, the announcement means Finland is all but certain to apply — and gain admission — though the process could take months to complete.
-Sweden, likewise, is considering applying.
+Sweden, likewise, is considering putting itself under NATO’s protection.

 That would represent a major change in Europe’s security landscape: Sweden has avoided military alliances for more than 200 years, while Finland adopted neutrality after its defeat by the Soviets in World War II.